StackVista/stackstate-docs/setup/agent/linux.md

 ## Monitoring

-StackState Agent V2 will synchronize the following data from the Linux host it is running on with StackState:
+StackState Agent V2 will synchronize the following data with StackState from the Linux host it is running on:

 * Hosts, processes and containers.
 * Telemetry for hosts, processes and containers.